How to manage psoriasis

 He explains that topical products can be used intermittently for either a few weeks or months at a time, stopping and starting with improvement and deterioration, and interspersed with supportive non-steroid products.

 “Once controlled it may be possible to treat once or twice a week to maintain the improvement.
 Potent topical steroids should not be overused as it can cause skin thinning (atrophy) and tachyphylaxis, when the skin stops responding to treatment.”
-Emollients are also an important part of the treatment plan and are often overlooked, he adds.
+Emollients (commonly known as skin moisturisers) are also an important part of managing psoriasis and are often overlooked, he adds.

 Beyond topical therapy there is a range of options including phototherapy (ultraviolet radiation), tablets and injections.
 The risks and benefits of these need to be discussed and weighed up carefully.